A faithful remnant,

 Jason looked down, embarrassed to say, “The judge agreed to postpone for three days to give her another chance to recant.”

-Proudly and emphatically Caelius upheld Lydia’s faithfulness.
+Proudly and emphatically Caelius shook his head no as he upheld Lydia’s faithfulness.
 “Not likely to happen.
-But we will pray for God’s intervention.”
+However, we will pray for God’s intervention.”

 Caelius inquired if it would be possible to visit her in prison, but Jason strongly advised against it.
 “You could be arrested too Caelius.
 Especially if you show up…announce that you are her husband and begin defending her.
 And if I go along with you…well…the same could happen to me too.”